JordiHeijman/hIPSC-CM-CAV3/README.md

 3. 2-dimensional simulation of hiPSC model with heterogenous repolarization region
 4. Example video of 2-dimensional simulation, resulting in figure-8 of reentry

+The details of parameter modifications to reproduce WT and CAV3 KO in both EAD-resistant and prone cell can be seen in **Supplementary Material (Online Table XVIII)**

 **Citation:** N/A

 **Link to the fulltext:** N/A